 In 1975, Western Behavioral Sciences Institute (WBSI) published a study on robbery deterrence.
 This groundbreaking study put together the basis for today’s robbery prevention programs across the country.

-The study said, in part, that robbers considered escape routes, amount of money available, number of clerks on duty, and available witnesses before they would commit to the robbery.
+The study said, in part, that robbers considered escape routes, the amount of money available, the number of clerks on duty, and available witnesses before they would commit the robbery.

-The study went on to say that nighttime lighting and visibility were important factors to make the robber fear to be “on stage” during the commission of a robbery.
+The study went on to say that nighttime lighting and visibility were important factors to make the robber fear being “on stage” during the commission of a robbery.

 Convenience Store Security: Robbery Prevention at 7-Eleven